Guimarret/Guimarret/README.md

 ### Hi!

-  My name is Guilherme and I am a Data Engineer.
-In my free time, I study Julia and Rust and enjoy contributing to open source projects, particularly in Python.
-If you have a project that could use my assistance, please don't hesitate to reach out to me at guimarret@gmail.com.
-I'm always looking for new opportunities to learn and grow.
+  Hi!
+My name is Guilherme, and I am a passionate Data Engineer.
+When not building data pipelines and managing cloud infrastructure, I dive into the world of Rust.
+I enjoy contributing to open-source projects, particularly in Python.
+If you have an exciting project or need assistance, please contact me at guimarret@gmail.com.
+I'm always eager to learn, grow, and collaborate on new opportunities.

+Feel free to explore my repositories and get in touch!